 If we were to change the hierarchy and interface delimiter, we would reduce our signal name collisions, and increase the clarity of our VHDL and Verilog.

-All signals that are an interface or not in the top level function must have their names escaped.
+All signals that are in an interface or not in the top level function must have their names escaped.
 In Verilog that is accomplished by starting the name with a backslash '\' and terminated the name with whitespace.
 In VHDL this is accomplished by enclosing the name between backslashes '\'.
 Extended identifiers in VHDL are case sensitive.

 Whether top level, non-interface signals are also escaped is beyond the scope of this proposal, although doing so would provide greater consistency as well as resolve collisions with VHDL and Verilog keywords and VHDL case insensitivity.